zmknox/zmknox.github.io/about.md

 or represent the views of my exployer or school.

-**Programming Experience:** I have the most experience with JavaScript (developing APIs and backend tools), Swift (for iOS development), Java (used a lot in school), and Python (3, please).
-I'm also familliar with C, Kotlin, and probably some things I've forgotten about.
-I can also build a website (like this one) with HTML/CSS, but I wouldn't really classify that as programming.
+**Programming Experience:** I have the most experience with JavaScript (developing APIs and backend tools), Swift (for iOS development), and Java (used a lot in school).
+I'm also familliar with C, Kotlin, Python (3, please), and probably some things I've forgotten about.
+I can also build a website (like this one) with HTML/CSS, but I wouldn't really classify that as traditional programming, as opposed to markup and formatting.

 **Framework Experience:** Node.js (backends and APIs), UIKit (Swift, iOS Development), ExpressJS, React (JS), Flask (Python), Android (Kotlin/Java), Django (Python), Bootstrap (HTML/CSS/JS), Meteor (JS), Material Design Lite (HTML/CSS)